-Constant price national accounts data are collected from the same sources as current price national accounts data.
-In general, constant price series are derived using price indices or unit-value indices to deflate current price series.
-For example, from the expenditure side, Gross Domestic Product (GDP) at constant prices is equal to the sum of household consumption expenditure at constant prices, government consumption expenditure at constant prices, fixed capital formation and changes in inventories at constant prices, and net exports at constant prices.
+In general, constant price series are derived using price indices or unit-values to deflate estimates in current prices.
+For example, expenditure-based Gross Domestic Product (GDP) at constant prices is equal to the sum of household consumption expenditure, government consumption expenditure, fixed capital formation and investment in inventories and net exports.
 Each of these components is deflated using indices at the most detailed level possible.
-GDP in constant prices can also be derived from the production side.

-The following is a more detailed explanation of GDP at constant prices from the expenditure approach:
+The following illustrates a typical compilation of GDP at constant prices measured via the expenditure approach:

-Household consumption expenditure at constant prices is in most countries derived by deflating the household consumption in current prices by components of the consumer price index (CPI).
-The CPI is the only source with comprehensive data on changes in the purchasers' prices on consumer goods and services.
-Most countries do not apply the overall CPI directly to deflate the total household consumption expenditure.
-Instead they prepare the estimates at constant prices at the most detailed level possible.
-Why not deflate total household consumption expenditure by the overall change in CPI?
-There are several reasons for not doing so: (i) the consumption basket used in constructing CPI might differ from the coverage and weights of each component in the national accounts; (ii) the weight, price, and quantity base periods used in compiling the CPI might be different from the one used as base year for the constant price estimates in the national accounts.
+Household consumption expenditure at constant prices is in most countries derived by deflating the components of household consumption in current prices with corresponding elements measured in the consumer price index (CPI).
+The CPI is a comprehensive measure of changes in the purchasers' prices of consumer goods and services.
+Most countries do not apply the overall CPI directly to deflate the total household consumption expenditure, instead preparing estimates at constant prices at the most detailed level possible.
+The consumption basket underlying the CPI might differ in coverage and composition from that underlying household expenditure measured in the national accounts, and there may also be differences in base periods chosen in compilation.

-Government and Non-Profit Institutions Serving Households (NPISHs) consumption expenditures at constant prices in most countries are derived using the same deflator as used for the output of the non-market production by government and NPISHs.
-(If the government purchases in the market for ultimate transfers to the households, this part of the consumption should be deflated using a separate deflator.)
-Output of non-market services at constant prices are either derived by volume extrapolation, using total input of production factors at constant prices as the volume indicator, or by deflating output at current prices by a compound price index for total input of production factors.
+Government and Non-Profit Institutions Serving Households (NPISH) consumption expenditures at constant prices are generally derived using the deflator for the non-market production by government and NPISH.
+Output of non-market services at constant prices are derived either by volume extrapolation or by deflating output at current prices using a compound price index.